-All members of EMSTA College, both staff and students, will behave in a professional and disciplined manner during classroom, field/clinical and office hours which includes; demeanor, dress and behavior.
-Everyone we come in contact with will be treated in a professional manner, free from harassment and discrimination.
+All members of EMSTA College, both staff and students, will behave in a professional and disciplined manner during classroom, field/clinical and office hours which includes demeanor, dress and behavior.
+Everyone we encounter will be treated in a professional manner, free from harassment and discrimination.
 All complaints and disagreements will be handled first with the individual and then moved up the chain of command (student - instructor - coordinator - director).